graasp/graasp-desktop/README.md

 The whole process is handled in Github Actions, which is triggered for each push in a tag release.
 The next section will go through the steps for setting up this workflow, while the following sections will describe how to deploy and publish manually.

+To release a new version and thus trigger the workflow to create the corresponding release draft, run the command `yarn release:tags` and then `git push --follow-tags origin master`.

 The workflow publishing the release on github is located at `.github/workflows/release.yml`.
 This workflow uses an [electron-builder action](https://github.com/samuelmeuli/action-electron-builder) which generates a release draft.
 Each platform (Windows, MacOS and Linux) generates its own executable to be added to the corresponding release.

 The workflow takes as environment variable: